CiscoDevNet/monitoring-as-code/ECS-Fargate/README.md

 Our approach is consistent regardless of the automation tool in use - customers would have to introduce AppDynamics container into the task using the <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-dependson.html"> `DependsOn` </a> attribute.

-At runtime, we acquire AppDynamics Java or .Net core agent from DockerHub at deploy time, load the agent binaries into a shared ephemeral storage and exist the AppDynamics container.
+At deploy time, we acquire AppDynamics Java or .Net core agent from DockerHub, load the agent binaries into a shared ephemeral storage and exit the AppDynamics container.
 When the main application container is starting up, it mounts the shared agent volume and injects the agent.

 The approach described above is similar to the Kubernetes init container pattern.

+An alternative approach is to mount the agent binaries into persistent storage - such as `EFS`, then mount into the container when it is starting up.
+The disadvantage with this approach is you would have to create yet another automation process to regularly update the agent versions.

 ## What is next?